 One third of the Board of Trustees shall be appointed by the Board of Trustees itself from residents of Berkshire County or environs who offer expertise relevant to the organization’s activities.

-In no way shall more than one third of the members of the Board of Trustees be leaseholders on land owned by board-designated partner organizations.
+In no way shall more than one third of the members of the Board of Trustees be leaseholders on land owned by board-designated partner organizations, except upon the resignation of any Trustee from the other categories of Board members, and then only until the appointment or election of a successor).

 C. Selection